freedomlayer/offset/doc/docs/atomic_proposal.md

 }
 ```

-The Receipt can be constructed only after the CommitOp message was received.
+The Receipt can be constructed only after the CommitSendFundsOp message was received.
 Note that it is possible that a receipt can be constructed only a long time
 after the confirmation message was given.